ppy/osu-wiki/news/2021/2021-09-04-new-featured-artist-sephid.md

 **19** songs are ready to be paired with your mapping prowess from [**SEPHID**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/196)!

 Curious how these tunes translate to mapping?
-Experience 12 users trying to full combo [*SEPHID - Critical Cannonball (Extended ver.)*](https://osu.ppy.sh/beatmapsets/1189616) by [DeviousPanda](https://osu.ppy.sh/users/4966334), then take a peek at the rest of these previews:
+Experience 12 users trying to full combo [*SEPHID - Critical Cannonball (Extended ver.)*](https://osu.ppy.sh/beatmapsets/1189616) by ::DeviousPanda::{ user-id=4966334 }, then take a peek at the rest of these previews:

 <div align="center">
     <video width="95%" controls>